I’m not going to share with you the scientific data about the benefits of meditation.

 So imagine a meditation practice is like learning to surf.

-When you don’t know how to surf a wave, whether it’s big or small, will come along and wipe you off your board.
+When you don’t know how to surf a wave, whether it’s big or small, it can come along and wipe you off your board.

 But when you practice and your ability to surf improves, you’ll eventually be able to ride the waves no mater how big they are.